A feeble window on leptophilic dark matter

 \section{Dark matter abundance}

 In order to compute the number density evolution of a set of species in kinetic equilibrium, one has to solve a coupled set of Boltzmann equations taking the form:

 where $Y_i= n_i/s$ is the comoving number density of the species $i$, $s$ is the entropy density, the ${eq}$ superscript refers to equilibrium, $x=m_{ref}/T$ with $m_{ref}$ some reference mass and $T$ the thermal bath temperature, and $H=H(x)$ is the Hubble rate at time $x$.
 Here we have considered contributions from 4 particle interactions inducing the $\gamma_{ij\to kl}$ reaction density and contributions from 3 particle interactions inducing $\gamma_{ij\to k}$.
-There is a direct correspondence between these reaction densities and the thermal averaged scattering cross sections/decay rates going as follows:\footnote{We neglect quantum statistical effects and we use the Maxwell Boltzmann equilibrium distributions $f_i^{eq}$.
-See e.g.~\cite{Belanger:2018ccd} for a discussion within the context of freeze-in. }
+There is a direct correspondence between these reaction densities and the thermal averaged scattering cross sections/decay rates going as follows: